BoltDocs/BoltOSS/README.md

 ## License

-This software is licensed under the terms of the Apache License Version 2.0 (Apache-2.0).
+This software is licensed under the terms of the Apache License Version 2.0 (Apache-2.0), unless otherwise stated.
 Full text of the license is available in the [LICENSE](LICENSE) file and [online](https://www.apache.org/licenses/LICENSE-2.0).

+Some source code in this project may be under different licenses (such as MPL).
+Please refer to the individual source files or license files for specific licensing information.